flopach/digits-recognizer-kubeflow/readme.md

 ## 3. Access the Kubeflow Central Dashboard

-Once you have everything deployed, you can do a port-forward with
+Once you have everything deployed, you can do a port-forward with the following command:

 ```
 kubectl port-forward svc/istio-ingressgateway -n istio-system 8080:80